Baltoli/project-docs/notes/log.md

   toggle static analysis of built binaries on or off.
 So if `tesla-static` introduces a build error, the solution is now to run `soff` so that the broken binary doesn't get run.
+* Is the lifetime error limited to when there are no roots at all in a manifest?
+  Confirmed that this seems to be the problem.
+Rather than spleunking through the original TESLA code, it might in fact be easier to do a cleanup pass that finds unused automata in the manifest and deletes them.
+* The problem then with just deleting them is that calls to `tesla_inline_assertion` will then fail.
+Need to think about how best to deal with this problem going forward.
+Some options:
+  * Extend protocol grammar to mark usages as deleted, then ignore them at instrumentation time, leaving the rest of the machinery intact.
+  * Move away from manifest pass structure for now and use regular LLVM machinery to achieve the same idea.
+* Worth nothing that currently I still don't know the actual cause of the lifetime problem.